Shagshag/prestashop-documentation/ControllerFactoryCore.md

 * Class name: ControllerFactoryCore
 * Namespace:
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
+* This class is defined in classes\ControllerFactory.php line 32